winitzki/scall/tutorial/programming_dhall.md

 Typeclasses can be implemented in Dhall via evidence values.
 Those values are used as explicit additional arguments to functions that require a typeclass constraint.

-This is somewhat similar to the way Scala implements typeclasses.
 With that technique, one can define different typeclass evidence values for the same type, if that is necessary.
+This is similar to the way Scala implements typeclasses (except Scala makes evidence values into "implicit" arguments).

 In addition, Dhall's `assert` feature may be sometimes used to verify the laws of a typeclass.